PaperMC/Waterfall/CONTRIBUTING.md

 Assuming you already have forked the repository:

 1. Pull the latest changes from the main repository
-2. Type `git submodule update --recursive --init && ./applyPatches.sh` in git bash to apply the changes from upstream
+2. Type `./travertine p` in git bash to apply the changes from upstream
 3. cd into `Travertine-Proxy` for proxy changes

 This directory is not a git repository in the traditional sense: